Tuberculosis is spread mainly when people breathe air contaminated by a person who has active disease.

 The most commonly used antibiotics are

-These four drugs are typically used together and are used first (called first-line drugs).
-Streptomycin is sometimes added to this regimen.
-All of these drugs have side effects, but 95% of people with tuberculosis are cured with these drugs and do not experience any serious side effects.
+These four drugs may be used together and are used first (called first-line drugs).
+All of these drugs have side effects, but most people with tuberculosis are cured with these drugs and do not have any serious side effects.

 There are many different combinations and dose schedules for these drugs.
 Isoniazid, rifampin, and pyrazinamide may be contained in the same capsule, reducing the number of pills people have to take each day and reducing the chance of developing drug resistance.
 Unlike other antibiotics, those used to treat tuberculosis are usually taken all together at the same time, once a day or 2 or 3 times a week.